Buckley-Sitzman-LLP/buckley-sitzman-com/src/services/services.md

   - title: Accounting Services
     summary: Maintain profitability and capitalize on new opportunities with up-to-date financial information.
-    body: >-
-      From start-ups to established enterprises, businesses rely on accurate and insightful financial information in order to maintain profitability and capitalize on new opportunities.
+    body: From start-ups to established enterprises, businesses rely on accurate and insightful financial information in order to maintain profitability and capitalize on new opportunities.
 Buckley & Sitzman, LLP's accounting services steer you closer to these goals with accurate record-keeping and reporting as well as support on financial issues such as initial accounting system setup, cost-containment, tax planning, investments, and employee benefit and profit-sharing plans.

-      These services include but are not limited to:

-      * General ledger and financial statement preparation

-      * Bookkeeping (Monthly, quarterly, or annual)

-      * Accounting system setup and support

-      * Payroll processing

-      * Cash flow budgeting and forecasting

-      * Personal financial statements

-      * Corporate tax planning and return preparation
   - title: Audits, Reviews, and Compilations
     summary: Verify and assure the financial health of your company.
     body: >-